 If you do meet the minimum score required by a lender, you stand a better chance of being accepted for a conventional mortgage.
-This is because a good credit score is an indicator that you’re a reliable borrower.
+This is because a credit score that is good is an indicator that you’re a reliable borrower.

 However, meeting the lender’s minimum credit score requirement is just the start.

 So, while you might meet the lender’s credit score requirements, be aware that it isn’t a guarantee that you will be offered a mortgage.
-Of course, a good credit score is certainly better than a poor credit score, as it opens you up to better mortgage deals if your application is accepted.
+Of course, a credit score that is good is certainly better than a poor credit score, as it opens you up to better mortgage deals if your application is accepted.